movemented/JsChat/README.md

 # JsChat
-Live ChatRoom and Texting Service
+Live Chatroom and Texting Service
+Created By movemented & GrantDev